Wintertime Pet Hazards

 While your own dog or cat is cuddled up and warm in your bed, don’t forget that stray cats are outside looking for warmth themselves.
-One of the places cats seek is underneath cars as they offer protection and warmth.
+Cats sometimes seek refuge underneath cars, as they offer protection and warmth.
 Unfortunately, starting your car with a cat still underneath can cause serious burn wounds.
 Always remember to check underneath your car before starting to make sure a furry little friend isn’t hiding underneath.

 What about coats, rubber booties, and other clothing items to keep my pet warm?
 These items can be used but must be done with a bit of caution.
 In particular, make sure that booties are placed securely but not too tightly as to cut off circulation.
 Always remove these items when coming back in the house to prevent them from getting caught on things and to prevent moisture forming underneath.
 Moisture trapped under a boot can lead to both bacterial and fungal infections.